datamindedacademy/spark_on_kubernetes/instructor-setup/README.md

       - system:masters
 ```
 with the userarn being the one displayed by students in gitpod after running

+TODO: this should be accessible from terraform output.

 ```
 aws sts get-caller-identity